tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![Activity Log is highlighted in the shortcut menu for the last user.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image15.png "View the Activity Log")

-    > **NOTE** These entries will persist after you have deleted the VMs.
+    > **Note**: These entries will persist after you have deleted the VMs.
 You will need to manually remove them after VM deletion.

 6. In the Azure Portal main menu, select **All Services**, then type **Network**, then select **Network security groups**.